JasonSimms/myreact-piano-task/README.md

 - Piano offers range of Octaves that can be toggled on and Off.
 - Click the keys to play the piano.
 - Record button will automatically create a song file for you with the title provided when user selects "Stop Recording"
-- Users have the option to here their song played back again or upload it to the Apollo Server.
+- Users have the option to hear their song played back again or upload it to the Apollo Server.

 ------
 ### About this Project:
 1. Create-React-App Template:
 - Build was ejected and modified for SASS support and heroku deployment.
+Sass is used to store variables and offers great organization flexibility.

-2. The Piano is constructed of HTML <button/>'s stylized and positioned in Octaves.
+2. The Piano is constructed of HTML button's stylized and positioned in Octaves.
 - The black keys irregular pattern is achieved with a hidden Button of equal size marked X and X2.

 3. Song's are composed of two matching length arrays.
 1 of notes and the other of time stamps when to play those notes.